 Can a Family Member or Friend Be a Witness in a Car Accident Claim?

-In car accident cases, the responding police officers are often essential witnesses.
-During a police officer’s accident investigation, they will usually interview drivers, passengers, and pedestrians and document the vehicle damage.
-They will sometimes take written or recorded statements to support the police report.
+In car accident cases, responding police officers often serve as essential witnesses.
+They typically interview drivers, passengers, and pedestrians, document vehicle damage, and collect written or recorded statements for the police report during their investigation.

 Car accident victims and passengers may not be viewed as credible if they have a personal or financial stake in the legal claim.
 For example, insurance adjusters often assume that passengers may lie or exaggerate their testimony to help the driver prove he or she was not at fault or was injured.
 It is best to carefully question passengers about any possible or potential bias so there are no bad surprises in deposition or courtroom testimony.